 A Command to activate Emergency Credit when GSME is operating in Prepayment Mode where Emergency Credit is available (as set out in Section 4.4.7.2).

-In executing the Command where the Supply is Disabled GSME shall be capable of Arming the Supply if activatedthe combined credit of the Meter Balance(4.6.5.11) and Emergency Credit Balance(4.6.5.8) rises above the Disablement Threshold(4.6.4.12)and displaying any such change in the Supply State(4.6.5.18) on its User Interface and generating and sending an Alert that the Supply has been Armed via its HAN Interface.
+In executing the Command where the Supply is Disabled GSME shall be capable of Arming the Supply if the state of Emergency Credit changes from being deactivated to activated and displaying any such change in the Supply State(4.6.5.18) on its User Interface and generating and sending an Alert that the Supply has been Armed via its HAN Interface.

+In executing the Command, if the state of Emergency Credit changes from being deactivated to activated, GSME shall be capable of generating an entry to that effect in the Event Log(4.6.5.9) and generating and sending an Alert to that effect via its HAN Interface.

 When operating in Credit Mode, GSME shall be capable of not executing the Command and generating and sending a Response to that effect via its HAN Interface.

 Activate Firmware